plum-umd/adapton.racket/README.md

 ## Understanding the code in this repo

-The code in this repo is seperated into several files to make it more managable.
+The code in this repo is seperated into several files to make it more manageable.
 Each file in the repo has a brief comment at the top of the file that describes the code stored within.
 In addition, each function within each file will have a brief purpose statement and some information about the use of that file.
 Further,